DSM-5 PTSD Criteria: Diagnosing Post Traumatic Stress Disorder in Veterans

-This blog post is intended to serve as a brief breakdown of the required criteria for a diagnosis of PTSD as defined by the fifth edition of the Diagnostic and Statistics Manual of Mental Disorders (DSM V), published by the American Psychiatric Association.
+This blog post provides a brief breakdown of the required criteria for a diagnosis of PTSD, as well as PTSD specifications, as defined by the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), published by the American Psychiatric Association.
+It’s important to note that this edition made changes to the previous DSM-IV)

 Criterion A: Stressor